Medical School or Training

 Pediatric Cardiology, University of Michigan Health System, 2003

 Interventional Pediatric Cardiology, University of Michigan Health System, 2004

 Fellow, American College of Cardiology

 A graduate of the University of Michigan with a degree in biology, Dr. Armstrong received her medical degree from Northwestern University.
 She completed her pediatric residency at Indiana University and her pediatric cardiology fellowship at the University of Michigan.
-After pursuing a senior fellowship in interventional catheterization and cardiac intensive care, she joined the faculty at the University of Michigan as an Assistant Professor in 2004.
-She is board certified in Pediatrics and Pediatric Cardiology.
-Dr. Armstrong is an interventionalist in the Pediatric Cardiac Catheterization Laboratory and on the Fetal Cardiac Intervention team.
-She also serves as an intensivist in the Pediatric Cardiothoracic Intensive Care Unit .
+After pursuing a senior fellowship in interventional catheterization and cardiac intensive care, she joined the faculty at the University of Michigan in 2004.
+She is board certified in both Pediatrics and Pediatric Cardiology.
+Dr. Armstrong is an Associate Professor and the Associate Director of the Pediatric Cardiac Catheterization Laboratories, where she is an interventional cardiologist.